I love banana bread anything and could eat it every day and not get sick of it.

 1/2 teaspoon baking powder

 1/2 teaspoon baking soda

-- Add the flour, baking soda, optional salt, and stir until just combined; don't overmix.
+- Add the flour, baking powder, baking soda, optional salt, and fold with spatula or stir gently with a spoon until just combined; don't overmix.

 Recipe from Averie Cooks.
 All images and content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or simply link back to this post for the recipe.
 Thank you.